weinstein/website/_posts/2022-10-18-lego-clock.md

 ![Lego clock gear train](/img/lego-clock/PXL_20221020_215518572.jpg){:style="display:block; margin-left:auto; margin-right:auto"}

-The entire gear train is very compact; everything including the drive train is packed into a 7x11x9 stud volume, roughly the size of a small grapefruit.
+The entire gear train is very compact; everything including the drive train is packed into a 7x11x9 stud (56mm x 88mm x 72mm) volume, roughly the size of a small grapefruit.

-It has around **24h of autonomy between windings** at the height I have it currently mounted.
+It has around **24h of autonomy between windings** at the height I have it mounted.
 It's also **accurate to within 1 minute per day**.
 In fact, its more accurate than my consumer wrist watch[^1].

 It looks nice enough that I'm proud to display it in my living room.
 All the gears and guts are exposed for the world to see and it has easily readablehour markers.